 Rhetoric and Guns.
-Edited by Lydia Wilkes, Nate Kreuter, and Ryan Skinnell (Utah State University Press) [accepted, forthcoming 2021]
+Edited by Lydia Wilkes, Nate Kreuter, and Ryan Skinnell (Utah State University Press) [in production, forthcoming 2022]

 Reinventing (with) Theory in Rhetoric and Writing Studies: Essays in Honor of Sharon Crowley.
 Edited by Andrea Alden, Kendall Gerdes, Judy Holiday, and Ryan Skinnell (Utah State University Press, 2019)

 Faking the News: What Rhetoric Can Teach Us About Donald J. Trump.
 Edited by Ryan Skinnell (Societas Books, 2018)

 Bureaucracy: A Love Story.
 Edited by Gabriel Cervantes, Dahlia Porter, Ryan Skinnell, and Kelly Wisecup (Aquiline Books, 2018)